-At Royal Life Centers, we are the hosts and the individuals who have been invited to stay with us to receive our services are our guests.
-In an effort to act as a gracious host, we must follow certain etiquette.
+At Royal Life Centers, we are the hosts, extending an open invitation to the individuals who reach out to us for help.
+As such, we regard the individuals who stay with us to receive our services as our guests.

 - Keep the facility clean and suitable at all times.

 - We initiate conversations, pose thought-provoking questions, and cultivate healthy interactions between each of our guests to assist them as they find a common bond amongst their peers.

 - As cleanliness is a necessity within all of our facilities, our staff constantly sterilizes all surfaces and equipment to establish a safe and hygienic place for healing.

 - Our staff conducts 24/7 monitoring of our guests, providing company, comfort, and reassurance throughout the treatment process.
 All staff members save paperwork and additional potential distractions after each shift change to secure the constant surveillance over our guests for their safety.